-Prepare a ten-minute presentation which reviews your project and project outcomes.
-Deliver your presentation at the CQU Engineering Showcase on Wednesday week 12.
-Students are required to present their final project presentation inperson at one of the CQU Engineering campuses in Queensland; i.e. Bundaberg, Cairns City, Gladstone Marina, Mackay Ooralea or Rockhampton North.
+Prepare a ten-minute presentation to explain your Thesis holistically.
+Deliver your presentation at the CQU Engineering Showcase on Wednesday Week 12.
+Students are required to present in-person or online at one of the CQU Engineering campuses in Queensland; i.e. Bundaberg, Cairns City, Gladstone Marina, Mackay Ooralea or Rockhampton North.
 Students can decide to present at their campus of enrolment and/or at the campus at which their academic advisor is located (if in QLD).
 A form will be made available in Moodle for students to indicate which campus they will present at.
 No extensions are possible - if you miss your presentation then you will be rescheduled to present at the following Engineering Showcase in the next term of offering.